 The sectors in the GICS are as follows:

 Not only will you find multiple ETFs tracking each of these sectors, ETFs are now also available tracking the subcategories of each sector, which from largest to smallest are categorized as Industry Group, Industry, and Sub-Industry.
+So if you specifically want to focus on an area like crude oil companies, there's an ETF for that.
 MSCI hosts a handy interactive tool that provides an overview of all eleven sectors and their subcategories.Get $10,000 managed free for a year when you sign up for a new Wealthsimple account.
 Invest as little as a dollar and we’ll build you a personalized investment portfolio containing ETFs.

 Those who want exposure to international stocks, may choose to invest in one of several types of international ETFs.